b9067950Newcastle/Can-verify/README.md

 1. In all possible executions, eventually the belief ```variable``` holds: *A [ F ("```variable```") ]*.
 2. In some executions, eventually the belief ```variable``` holds: *E [ F ("```variable```") ]*.

+1. What is the maximum probability that eventually the belief ```variable``` holds
+2. What is the minimum probability that eventually the belief ```variable``` holds

 For example, we can have:

-1. In all possible executions, eventually the belief F1_clean holds.
-2. In some executions, eventually the belief F1_clean holds.
+What is the maximum probability that eventually the belief report holds What is the minimum probability that eventually the belief report holds